sa国际传媒官网网页入口

 The Eck effect, and the athletic department鈥檚 all-out blitz promoting Lobo football's first-year coach, paid off at the gate.

-And while a much less-aggressive promotion of first-year coach Eric Olen's men's basketball team, and scaled back media access to the unknown roster, led to ticket sales falling modestly short of projections in the Pit, it was still by far the leading economic driving force behind what UNM is projecting as roughly $5.7 million in ticket revenue for the 2025-26 academic and fiscal year.
+And while a much less-aggressive promotion of first-year coach Eric Olen鈥檚 men鈥檚 basketball team, and scaled-back media access to the unknown roster, led to ticket sales falling modestly short of projections in the Pit, it was still by far the leading economic driving force behind what UNM is projecting as roughly $5.7 million in ticket revenue for the 2025-26 academic and fiscal year.

-"The success we experienced on the (football) field this season is a testament to the leadership of Coach Eck and the hard work and dedication of our student-athletes," said new Athletic Director Ryan Berryman, who was part of UNM's all-out push last fall, along with former Athletic Director Fernando Lovo and several other senior administrators in the department who made increasing football attendance a priority.
+鈥淭he success we experienced on the (football) field this season is a testament to the leadership of Coach Eck and the hard work and dedication of our student-athletes,鈥 said new Athletic Director Ryan Berryman, who was part of UNM鈥檚 all-out push last fall, along with former Athletic Director Fernando Lovo and several other senior administrators in the department who made increasing football attendance a priority.

-The result: the 2025 Lobo football team led the country in year-over-year attendance increase 鈥 a 57.8% jump over the Bronco Mendenhall-coached team's numbers of 2024 鈥 and collected $1.7 million in ticket revenue.
-That's nearly $600,000 more than the projection of $1.15 million, which was based on many years of dismal revenue numbers for the program.
+The result: The 2025 Lobo football team led the country in year-over-year attendance increase 鈥 a 57.8% jump over the Bronco Mendenhall-coached team鈥檚 numbers of 2024 鈥 and collected $1.7 million in ticket revenue.
+That鈥檚 nearly $600,000 more than the $1.15 million projection, which was based on many years of dismal revenue for the program.

 That number was about $400,000 less than a season ago when the familiar Donovan Dent, Nelly Junior Joseph and Richard Pitino Lobos, who won the Mountain West regular season championship and played in its second-consecutive NCAA Tournament, brought in $4,138,633.